xzuyn/ROCm-Guides/README.md

 ## Step 6:
 Select `resume`.

-Note: we boot into recovery mode because if you boot into 5.19 with an rnda3 card and an IGPU you may get a fatal gpu error
+Note: we boot into recovery mode because if you boot into 5.19 with an rnda3 card and an IGPU, you may get a fatal gpu error.

 ## Step 7:
 You now need to remove the unwanted kernals.